Updated March 12, 2026 ยท By Jake Embers

 The skin should feel crispy to the touch, almost like parchment paper.
 Inside, the meat will be incredibly moist from all that steam rising up from the beer.

 Start with the right-sized bird.
-I learned this the hard way when I tried to cook a massive 6-pound chicken.
+I learned this the hard way when I tried to cook a massive 6-pound chicken on my old Weber kettle.
 It took forever to cook through and the skin got too dark.
 Stick to 3.5-4.5 pounds for the best results.

 Don't skip the drip pan.
 My first attempt without one turned into a grease fire situation that nearly ruined dinner.
 That aluminum pan catches all the drippings and actually helps create more even heat circulation.